aws-amplify/docs/docs/lib/datastore/fragments/flutter/sync/10-installPlugin.md

 ### Add the API plugin

-The cloud synchronization uses the [API category](~/lib/graphqlapi/getting-started.md) behind the scenes.
-Therefore the first step is to add the API plugin.
+DataStore's cloud synchronization uses the [API category](~/lib/graphqlapi/getting-started.md) behind the scenes.
+Therefore, the first step is to add the API plugin.

 Make sure you have the following plugin dependency in your `pubspec.yaml`.